Nuvei/nuvei-plugin-woocommerce/readme.txt

 4. screenshot-4.png.

 == Changelog ==

+= 3.12.2 =
+* Fixed the info in the readme file.
+* Added an additional check for the Order for our custom localizations, when the client is on the thank-you page, and the Order doesn't belong to Nuvei.

 = 3.12.1 =
 * Fix for the Place Order button logic in case GPay, ApplePay or Paze is selected.